marc-feldmann/FirstGenAcademics/README.md

 # FirstGenAcademics
 This project compares the study conditions of German students from non-academic and academic families.
 It uses data from the five 'Sozialerhebung' surveys between 2013 and 2016.
+It is focus on data wrangling and cleaning to preprocess it for visual analysis.

 Some impressions from the project: